markyoder/wasp_clone/wasphive/README.md

 The value is the desired sum when all of the the  elements in the given context are summed.
 The context contains a relative ancestry path in the parse tree that the values will be summed over.
 For a simple array, this will usually be "..", however it may go back further in lineage if needed (e.g. "../../..").

+### Sum Over Group
+__SumOverGroup__ This restriction will always contain a context path, a group sum value, a compare path , and a group divide value.
+The compare path is used to acquire another element in the parse tree using this as a relative path into the input from the current element being validated.
+This value must exist in the input and be a number.
+Then, this value is divided by the group divide value.
+This does integer division to split the input element that will be added into groups.
+Then, each group must successfully add to the group sum value.
+If any group does not add to the group sum value, then this validation check fails.
+If every group (when split by performing an integer division on the value at the compare path relative location by the group divide value) adds to the same desired group sum, then this validation check passes.